aryarnair/test/README.md

 # test
-to test a new repository
+to test  new repository for git commands